 Co-curricular groups should not be using a mobile phone as the only means of communication.
 A standardised approach for co-curricular team communication will be released to students in due course.

 Staff are encouraged to positively role model usage as part of educational measures already in place.

 When a laptop is not tethered to a mobile phone, the College can restrict what sites are accessible through security measures already in place on the College network.

 The College fully recognises that new technologies present new issues to understand and that some smart watches now do not rely on being tethered to a smartphone.
 They remain relatively niche compared with smartphones at this stage, but will be looked at this as with other emerging technologies.

 The StAC App is a tool designed predominately for parents/caregivers.
 Students can access their timetables on their laptops via the Community Portal.
 Students are also provided with a printed version of their timetable and also have access to their timetable via their Tutor Group Microsoft Team.
-Furthermore, every Middle School student in 2020 will receive a Year Diary (a trial initiative) and we are also working towards integrating student timetables into their individual Office 365 calendars.
+Furthermore, every Middle School student receives a Year Diary and we are also working towards integrating student timetables into their individual Office 365 calendars.

 This initiative should be viewed similarly to the College rule that no food should be consumed in classrooms i.e. it seeks to establish expectations regarding behaviour that is supportive of an environment that exists first and foremost for learning.